mitranim/simple-pjax/readme.md

 ## Usage

 Works automatically.
-When navigating between internal pages, it prevents the full page reload.
+When navigating between internal pages, the library prevents a full page reload.
 Instead, it fetches the new document by ajax and replaces the contents of the current document.

-After downloading the document, executes any _new_ and _inline_ scripts found in it.
+After replacing the document, it executes any _new_ and _inline_ scripts found in it.
 Ignores scripts that have been previously downloaded.

 Affects both `<a>` clicks and `popstate` history events, such as when the back button is clicked.